Flying As a Career

 Graduates from private flying schools are just as likely to be hired by an Air Taxi or Commuter operator as graduates from aviation colleges; graduates from private flying schools are more likely to be hired by Airline operators and corporate jet operators.
 Overall, with respect to recruitment sources, private flying school graduates account for 29% of new pilots hired, while aviation college graduates account for 23%.

-It was found that most air operators regard general attitude as the most important factor in assessing pilots for employment, with interpersonal and communications skills, and compatibility with the organization’s culture, ranking second and third, respectively.
+It was found2 that most air operators regard general attitude as the most important factor in assessing pilots for employment, with interpersonal and communications skills, and compatibility with the organization’s culture, ranking second and third, respectively.

 With respect to the experience and education requirements applied to pilot selection, 17% of air operators reported they have raised the requirements, and 16% report they have lowered the requirement.